CLARIFYING CRYPTOGRAPHY ONE TERM AT A TIME

 The practice of securely generating, distributing, storing, rotating, and retiring cryptographic keys.
 It ensures confidentiality, integrity, and compliance across systems.

 An encryption method where the same secret key is used for both encrypting and decrypting data.
-It’s fast and efficient but requires secure key sharing.
+It’s fast and efficient, but requires secure key sharing.

 A framework of policies, technologies, and certificates that uses public/private key pairs to enable authentication, encryption, and digital trust.